DanielBraaksma/Portfolio2022/README.md

 # Portfolio2022

+**Currently still in progress

-My portfolio website to share projects with prospective employers.
+I am creating a portfolio website to share projects with prospective employers.